Topological biomarkers for real-time detection of epileptic seizures: Methods: topological analysis of physiological recordings

 \subsection{Sliding-Window Embedding}

 Epileptic seizures are characterized by the abrupt switching between different states in the brain dynamics.
 Such transitions are reflected in changes in the topology of the local embeddings of the dynamic observations.
-Given a collection of real-valued time series $\varphi= \{\varphi_i\}_{1\leq i \leq n}$ and a window-size $0<w\leq T$, we define the \textit{sliding-window embedding} at $t\in [w, T]$ as the subset of $\RR^n$ given by
+Given a collection of real-valued time series $\varphi= \{\varphi_i\}_{1\leq i \leq n}$ and a window-size $0<w\leq T$, we define the \textit{sliding-window embedding} (SWE) at $t\in [w, T]$ as the subset of $\RR^n$ given by the topological space This procedure describes a \textit{path $\gamma(t)$ of time-evolving topological spaces}: